Asd-g/AviSynth-BWDIF/README.md

 ### Parameters:

-- clip\
+- clip<br>
     A clip to process.
 All planar formats are supported.

-- field\
+- field<br>
-    Controls the mode of operation (double vs same rate) and which field is kept.\
+    Controls the mode of operation (double vs same rate) and which field is kept.<br>
+    -4: Double rate (alternates each frame).
+It uses `_FieldBased` frame property to determine with which field the clip starts.<br>
+    -3: Same rate.
+It uses `_FieldBased` frame property to determine which field is kept.<br>
     -2: Double rate (alternates each frame).
-If `_FieldBased` > `0` - `_FieldBased` frame property order.
-If ` _FieldBased` is missing or not supported - AviSynth internal order.\
+It uses `GetParity` clip property to determine with which field the clip starts.<br>
     -1: Same rate.
-If `_FieldBased` > `0` - `_FieldBased` frame property order.
-If ` _FieldBased` is missing or not supported - AviSynth internal order.\
+It uses `GetParity` clip property to determine which field is kept.<br>
-    0: Same rate, keep bottom field.\
+    0: Same rate, keep bottom field.<br>
-    1: Same rate, keep top field.\
+    1: Same rate, keep top field.<br>
-    2: Double rate (alternates each frame), starts with bottom.\
+    2: Double rate (alternates each frame), starts with bottom field.<br>
-    3: Double rate (alternates each frame), starts with top.\
+    3: Double rate (alternates each frame), starts with top field.<br>
     Default: -1.

-- edeint\
+- edeint<br>
     Clip from which to take spatial predictions.
-This clip must be the same width, height, and colorspace as the input clip.\
+This clip must be the same width, height, and colorspace as the input clip.<br>
     If using same rate output, this clip should have the same number of frames as the input.
 If using double rate output, this clip should have twice as many frames as the input.

-- opt\
+- opt<br>
-    Sets which cpu optimizations to use.\
+    Sets which cpu optimizations to use.<br>
-    -1: Auto-detect.\
+    -1: Auto-detect.<br>
-    0: Use C++ code.\
+    0: Use C++ code.<br>
-    1: Use SSE2 code.\
+    1: Use SSE2 code.<br>
-    2: Use AVX2 code.\
+    2: Use AVX2 code.<br>
-    3: Use AVX512 code.\
+    3: Use AVX512 code.<br>
     Default: -1.

-- thr\
+- thr<br>
-    Threshold for interpolation.\
+    Threshold for interpolation.<br>
-    If the difference between pixels of the prev/next frame is less than or equal to this, the resulted pixel wouldn't be interpolated.\
+    If the difference between pixels of the prev/next frame is less than or equal to this, the resulted pixel wouldn't be interpolated.<br>
-    Must be between 0.0..100.0.\
+    Must be between 0.0..100.0.<br>
-    100.0: No interpolation is performed.\
+    100.0: No interpolation is performed.<br>
     Default: 0.0.

-- debug\
+- debug<br>
-    Whether to show which pixels will be interpolated.\
+    Whether to show which pixels will be interpolated.<br>
     Default: False.

-- pass\
+- pass<br>
     Whether to return the source frame (repeated when double rate) when `_FieldBased` is `0`.
     Default: False.

 ### Building:

-- Windows\
+- Windows<br>
     Use solution files.

-- Linux\
+- Linux<br>
     ```
     Requirements:
         - Git